 Dan Jiron Acting Deputy Under Secretary for Natural Resources and Environment U.S. Department of Agriculture 1400 Independence Avenue, S.W., 204-E Whitten Building Washington, DC 20250 202-720-7173 firstname.lastname@example.org

-LESLIE WELDON – is the Deputy Chief, National Forest System, U.S. Forest Service in Washington, D.C., a position she has held since 2012.
-She is responsible for oversight of the National Forest System, comprised of 154 National Forests and 20 National Grasslands covering 193 million acres located in 44 states and Puerto Rico.
-Prior to service as Deputy Chief, Ms. Weldon served as: Regional Forester, Northern Region in Missoula, Montana; National External Affairs Officer in the Office of the Chief; Forest Supervisor, Deschutes National Forest in Bend, Oregon; and a variety of other posts with the agency.
+LESLIE WELDON – is the Work Environment and Performance Executive for the U.S. Forest Service.
+Prior to her current position, she served as Deputy Chief, National Forest System, where she was responsible for oversight of the National Forest System, comprised of 154 National Forests and 20 National Grasslands covering 193 million acres located in 44 states and Puerto Rico.
+In her storied career, Ms. Weldon also served as: Regional Forester, Northern Region in Missoula, Montana; National External Affairs Officer in the Office of the Chief; Forest Supervisor, Deschutes National Forest in Bend, Oregon; and a variety of other posts with the agency.
 She began her outdoors career with the Youth Conservation Corps in Shenandoah National Park.
 She is a graduate of Virginia Polytechnic Institute and State University, earning a Bachelor of Arts degree in Biological Sciences.
 She was a Senior Executive Fellow at the Harvard Kennedy School of Government and has taken an active role in a large number of community-based organizations.
 Her twin sons are both professionals with federal land managing agencies.

 Leslie Weldon Deputy Chief, National Forest System U.S. Forest Service 201 14th Street, S.W.
 Washington, DC 20250 202-205-1523 firstname.lastname@example.org